argoproj/argo-rollouts/docs/features/analysis.md

 ```

 ## Handling Metric Results - NaN and Infinity
 Metric providers can sometimes return values of NaN (not a number) and infinity.
-Users can edit the successCondition and failureCondition fields
+Users can edit the `successCondition` and `failureCondition` fields
 to handle these cases accordingly.

-Here are three examples where `NaN` is marked `Successful`, `Inconclusive` and `Failed` respectively.
+Here are three examples where a metric result of NaN is considered successful, inconclusive and failed respectively.

 ```yaml
 apiVersion: argoproj.io/v1alpha1